FREQUENTLY ASKED QUESTIONS about

 Note that changing the length or width of a deck won't expand or contract the board features proportionally.
 For example, if you want the deck to be an inch shorter it would be trimmed from the nose and/or tail, not from the riding platform.
 You would let us know if your preference is to have the extra material removed symmetrically from both ends or if you want it all removed from only one end.
 Changing the platform length to a drop deck cannot be done, as it would involve a costly change to the existing mold.

 Also, a heads up that the end result may not be the perfect measurement you want.
-We'll get it as close a possible, but since it will be hand-shaping it will end up just a tiny bit more or less.
+We'll get it as close a possible, but since it will be hand-shaping it could end up just a tiny bit more or less.
 There is an additional charge for the shaping when you request it on the Custom Board Builder.

 Q. Can I request a full composite wrap on my board?